Instawork/hyperview/docs/reference_textarea.md

 sidebar_label: <text-area>
 ---

-The `<text-area>` element represents multi-line input fields When pressed, the text area focuses and a keyboard appears to accept user input.
+The `<text-area>` element represents multi-line input fields.
+When pressed, the text area focuses and a keyboard appears to accept user input.
 The value entered into the `<text-area>` gets serialized as form data when a `<form>` gets submitted.

 ```xml
 <screen>